omprakash414/HMDA_Workshop2026/Day2_Commands.md

 ---

-### Make sure the rownames of species profile and metadata are same and in same order
+### Make sure the rownames of species profile and metadata are the same and in the same order

 ```r
 all(rownames(species_matrix_norm) %in% rownames(metadata_df))